graphcore/poptorch/docs/user_guide/intro.rst

 PopTorch supports both inference and training.
 To run a model on the IPU you wrap your existing PyTorch model in either a PopTorch inference wrapper or a PopTorch training wrapper.
-You can provide further annotations to split the model across multiple IPUs.
+You can provide further annotations to partition the model across multiple IPUs.

 You can wrap individual layers in an IPU helper to designate which IPU they should go on.
 Using the user-provided annotations, PopTorch will use PopART to parallelise